Online master classes. Free for students.

 Motyf is an International Symposium and Media Art Exhibition that explores current and future forms of interactive and motion typography expressed through art, design, space and technology.
 The theme of the 2021 Festival is “Communicating Complexity” and will broadly explore how the elements and principles of visual, motion and interactive design can be leveraged within sequential, interactive, spatial or experiential works to authentically inform our understanding of society, elucidate complex concepts, or aid in the communication of data.

 Motyf 2021 features a curated collection of online workshops hosted by respected designers and design educators.
 The workshops bring together students and professionals to explore the themes of the festival from different technical and conceptual angles.
 Thanks to the generous support of the Polish National Agency for Academic Exchange (NAWA), the workshops are free for students, and are a nominal fee for design professionals.
 Professional tickets on sale now.
-Student tickets will go on sale March 31, 2021 at 9:00PM (NZDT) / 9:00AM (CET).
+Student tickets will go on sale March 31, 2021 at 9:00PM (NZDT) / 10:00AM (CET).
+A PDF Workshop guide is available for download.
 Questions?
 Contact the Motyf 2021 team.

 This workshop will playfully explore various methods of visualising the complicated inter-relationships that exist in multi-layered, time-based audio compositions.
 It will ask participants to identify, through research and observation, the content and structure of chosen musical compositions, then challenge them to communicate what they have learned through a diagram (or visual score) designed to be understood by a general audience.
 To support this work, the group will investigate the influence of remix culture on design and music while viewing and discussing historical examples of complex and experimental forms of musical notation..